Jets' Darnold ends holdout, inks 4-year, $30.25 million deal

 According to published reports, another issue was default language related to the guaranteed money.
 Some teams include stipulations that could void guarantees if a player is fined and/or suspended by the NFL for disciplinary reasons.

 The Jets do not make details of contracts available.
-Pro Football Talk reported that Darnold's contract includes offset language on future guarantees, but the Jets also agreed to pay the quarterback's full $20 million signing bonus within the next 15 days and removed language in the deal voiding guarantees based on fines by the NFL.
+Pro Football Talk reported that Darnold's contract includes offset language on future guarantees - if he gets cut during this deal - but the Jets also agreed to pay the quarterback's full $20 million signing bonus within the next 15 days and removed language in the deal voiding guarantees based on fines by the NFL.

+"Obviously, we're very happy," general manager Mike Maccagnan said.
+"We were very happy we were able to draft Sam and, you know, it's taken a little while to get the contract done but we feel very good about it.
+And we're glad to have him in here."

 The 39-year-old McCown is the incumbent and currently the favorite to be under center for New York at Detroit on Sept.
 10 in the regular-season opener.
 He and Bridgewater took increased snaps in practices in Darnold's absence, and coach Todd Bowles acknowledged that the Jets might need to bring in another passer to ease the workload on the veterans.